Lineblocs/site/app/docs/quickstarts/provision-grandstream-gxp2160.md

 ## Deploying Config

-Your phone is now ready to fetch its config from Lineblocs.
+Your phone is now ready to fetch its configuration from Lineblocs.

 To Deploy the config please go to ["Provision" -> "Deploy Now"](http://app.lineblocs.com/#/provision/deploy).